What the AT&T and Time Warner deal will mean for you

 Speed.
 AT&T's proposed acquisition of Time Warner (TWX) is premised on speed -- a need to keep up with consumer expectations and media industry changes.

-With the addition of Time Warner, "we can move much, much faster to bring our customers unique experiences in the world of mobility and the world of TV," AT&T (T, Tech30) CEO Randall Stephenson says.
+With the addition of Time Warner, "we can move much, much faster to bring our customers unique experiences in the world of mobility and the world of TV," AT&T (T) CEO Randall Stephenson says.

 Stephenson acknowledges, however, that the $85 billion deal will require a lengthy review by Washington regulators.
 The two companies are anticipating an approval by the end of 2017.